EOxServer/eoxserver/documentation/users/operators.rst

 can later use to set it in the band) and set the nil value(s) definition and reason.
 You can also add additional nil values to the set by clicking "Add another Nil Value".
-To add the NilValue set to the band(s), you have to navigate back to your range type admin page and set the nilvalue set to your band.
+To add the NilValue set to the band(s), you have to navigate back to your coverage type admin page and set the nilvalue set to your band.

 .. _fig_admin_app_02_add_nil_value_set:
 .. figure:: images/admin_app_02_add_nilvalue_set.png
    :align: center

-To list, export, and load range types using the command-line tools see :ref:`eoxs-range-type`.
+To list, export, and load coverage types using the command-line tools see :ref:`coveragetype`.

 Creating a Dataset
 ~~~~~~~~~~~~~~~~~~